ros2/design/articles/intraprocess_communication.md

 The reason is that there is a single ring buffer per `Publisher` and its size is equal to the depth of the `Publisher`'s history.
 A `Publisher` stores a message in the ring buffer and then it sends a meta-message to allow a `Subscription` to retrieve it.
 The `Subscription` correctly stores meta-messages up to the number indicated by its depth of the history, but, depending on the frequency at which messages are published and callbacks are triggered, it may happen that a meta-message processed from the `Subscription` does not correspond anymore to a valid message in the ring buffer, because it has been already overwritten.
+This results in the loss of the message and it is also a difference in behavior between intra and inter-process communication, since, with the latter, the message would have been received.

 Moreover, even if the use of meta-messages allows to deleagate the enforcement of other QoS settings to the RMW layer, every time a message is added to the ring buffer the `IntraProcessManager` has to compute how many `Subscription`s will need it.
 This potentially breaks the advantage of having the meta-messages.